EchoFramework/EchoFrameWork/README.md

 # EchoFrameWork
 Open-Source PHP Admin Panel And Web Site FrameWork

+If you want reporting bugs or if i have missings, please report to this mail -> internot_mg@hotmail.com

 #Hello Programmer, Welcome to EchoFramework !
 İf you want get information framework about read this documentation !